felipe-main/felipe-main/README.md

-- 👋 Hi, I’m @felipe-main, I am a man in main :).
+- 👋 Hi, I’m @felipe-main, I am a main.
+What a bad joke man :).
 - 👀 I’m interested in everything yours truly can think, but I am in love with blockchain.
-- 🌱 I’m currently learning Python, JavaScript and Solidity.
+- 🌱 I’m currently learning Python, JavaScript, Rust and Solidity.

 You can reach out to me on the street someday or sending me an email: felipesantos3100@gmail.com